Data of Environmental Management Activities

 categoryCaculation method

 3 Calculated by multiplying electricity consumption in the reporting year (excluding electricity from renewable sources) by the CO2 emission intensity of electricity during fuel procurement.
-CO2 emission intensity is based on "Emissions intensity database for calculation of greenhouse gas emissions of organizations through supply chainss (Ver.
-3.4) (March 2024).
+CO2 emission intensity is based on "Emissions intensity database for calculation of greenhouse gas emissions of organizations through supply chains (Ver.
+3.5) (March 2025).
 For diesel oil, kerosene, A-type heavy oil, gasoline, LNG, LPG, and GTL, CO2 emission intensity is based on IDEA(v2.3, December 27, 2019).

 3. Contribution to Recycling-Oriented Society